Privacy policy

 - Analytics, telemetry, or usage tracking on the device or in the extension

 The browser plugin reads your already-authenticated session with your school's LMS, the same way you read it.
 We never see your university password and we never log you in.
-The plugin then writes those assignments to your Todoist using your Todoist OAuth token, stored locally in the extension.
-The device reads from Todoist using the same token, cached on the device.
+The plugin then writes those assignments to your Todoist using your Todoist OAuth token.
+The device reads from Todoist using the same token.
+To save you from re-typing it on the device, our control plane relays that token, encrypted at rest, and only to a device you've claimed under your account.
+Your assignments never pass through us.

 One purpose, and that's the device.

-What little data passes through anything we run is used for one thing: making the device show you what's due.
+What little data passes through anything we run is used for one thing: running your device and keeping it showing what's due.
+Your account signs you in and tracks your plan; your device settings and Todoist token get your dashboard set up and synced.
 That's the whole purpose.
 We don't use any of it for advertising, recommendations, training models, market research, or any other secondary purpose.
-With the new pipeline, there's barely anything to misuse even if we wanted to.

 Specifically, we never: